silnrsi/font-akatab/documentation/source/productsite/faq.md

     - The full OFL-FAQ.txt is also included in the font package.

 #### *How do I access the full range of weights?*
 The full range of weights is accessed in different ways depending on the application.
-See the [Using Axis-Based Font Families](https://software.sil.org/fonts/axis-based-fonts/) for details.
+See [Using Axis-Based Font Families](https://software.sil.org/fonts/axis-based-fonts/) for details.

 #### *How do I access the Character Variants and Stylistic Sets features?*
 Help with application support for font features can be found here: [Using Font Features](https://software.sil.org/fonts/features/).
 Issues specific to popular applications are below.